10/29/23, Sunday: co-headline with Friction Farm and Eric Phelps (3:00 matinee)

 • Questions?
 Drop us a line at stage33@stage33live.com or text/voicemail 802-289-0148.
 (Text is generally better.
 Protip: We don’t have actual staff to answer the phone.)

-Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be happening, and institutional support this season from The Island Corporation, the Vermont Arts Council, the Bellows Falls Opera House, the Rockingham Arts & Museum Project, and WOOL-FM that helped fund improvements and maintenance, and generally smooth out a lot of the rough edges.
+Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be able to happen, and institutional support this season from The Island Corporation, the Vermont Arts Council, Guilford Sound, WOOL-FM, the Rockingham Arts & Museum Project, and Chroma Technologies to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
 Stage 33 Live is a 501(c)3 nonprofit organization, and all donations are deductible to the fullest extent.
 Volunteers run the thing from stem to stern.

 # # #

 Stage 33 Live is a casual and intimate industrial-rustic listening room in a former factory hosting local, regional, and national performances and presentations of original material.
-No bar or kitchen, the stage is the mission; coffee / soda / juice / water and a variety of snacks are available by donation.
-More info about the nonprofit, all-volunteer project, and this and other upcoming events, online at stage33live.com
+No bar or kitchen, the stage is the mission; coffee / soda / juice / water and weird snacks available by donation.
+More information about the nonprofit, all-volunteer project, and this and other upcoming events, online at stage33live.com

-Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be happening, and institutional support this season from The Island Corporation, the Vermont Arts Council, the Bellows Falls Opera House, the Rockingham Arts & Museum Project, and WOOL-FM to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
+Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be able to happen, and institutional support this season from The Island Corporation, the Vermont Arts Council, Guilford Sound, WOOL-FM, the Rockingham Arts & Museum Project, and Chroma Technologies to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
 Stage 33 Live is a 501(c)3 nonprofit organization, and all donations are deductible to the fullest extent.
 Volunteers run the thing from stem to stern.

 # # #

 Stage 33 Live is a casual and intimate industrial-rustic listening room in a former factory hosting local, regional, and national performances and presentations of original material.
-No bar or kitchen, the stage is the mission; coffee / soda / juice / water and a variety of snacks are available by donation.
-More info about the nonprofit, all-volunteer project, and this and other upcoming events, online at stage33live.com
+No bar or kitchen, the stage is the mission; coffee / soda / juice / water and weird snacks available by donation.
+More information about the nonprofit, all-volunteer project, and this and other upcoming events, online at stage33live.com

-Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be happening, and institutional support this season from The Island Corporation, the Vermont Arts Council, the Bellows Falls Opera House, the Rockingham Arts & Museum Project, and WOOL-FM to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
+Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be able to happen, and institutional support this season from The Island Corporation, the Vermont Arts Council, Guilford Sound, WOOL-FM, the Rockingham Arts & Museum Project, and Chroma Technologies to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
 Stage 33 Live is a 501(c)3 nonprofit organization, and all donations are deductible to the fullest extent.
 Volunteers run the thing from stem to stern.

 # # #